vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

           ALTER TABLE date_dim INMEMORY ;
           </copy>
       ````
-      By default, all of the columns in an object with the INMEMORY attribute will be populated into the IM column store.
-  However, it is possible to populate only a subset of columns if desired.
-For example, the following statement sets the
-  E.g Enabling the In-Memory attribute on the sales table but excluding the prod_id column
-  ALTER TABLE sales INMEMORY NO INMEMORY(prod_id)

-  Similarly, for a partitioned table, all of the table's partitions inherit the in-memory attribute but it is possible to
-  populate just a subset of the partitions or subpartitions.

   7. This looks at the USER_TABLES view and queries attributes of tables in the SSB schema.